In May, Cranberry Patch at the former Original DiCarlo’s Famous Pizza, which shut its doors in The Streets of Cranberry last fall.

 Part of the Firehouse Subs business model is to retain close ties with fire departments in the communities where the restaurants are located.
 Cranberry is no exception.

-Liggett said a mural on the restaurant’s wall would feature “Big George,” aka the Cranberry Township Volunteer Fire Company’s tower ladder truck, as well as renderings of the station and a piece of twisted steel that fell from one of the World Trade Center towers on Sept.
-11 2001, which Cranberry firefighters plan to build a memorial around.
+Liggett said a mural on the restaurant’s wall would feature “Big George,” aka the s tower ladder truck, as well as renderings of and a piece of twisted steel that fell from one of the World Trade Center towers on Sept.
+11 2001, which Cranberry firefighters plan around.

 Hanging from heavy hooks near the front of the building will be a firefighter jacket, helmet and other equipment donated to the restaurant by the fire company that will available for customers, and kids, to try on.
 Dotting the walls of the restaurant are 16-by-20 inch photos of the local volunteers in action.